ascynx-betas/botcynx-js/readme.md

 /stalk allows to see what the target is currently playing

 /verify adds the user's account to the db

+/weight can be used to see the weight value of a player
 # ticket

 /setupticket can be used to setup a ticket system in a channel